A painting with a vivid composition of red, white and yellow dahlias in a light blue ceramic vase signed G.Marini

 Description

-Many styles characterize antique furniture, but a few key ones stand out.
+Many styles characterize antique furniture, but a few stand out as the most important.
 Eclectic furniture refers to the 19th century, marked by the dominant Biedermeier style.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the Victorian style.
 By the end of the century, these styles transitioned into pseudo-classicism, Renaissance, and Baroque styles.

 Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
-Notable and interesting are antique products in Rococo and Louis XV styles.
-The next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly ornate pieces designed to impress with their splendor and play a significant role in luxury.
+Noteworthy are antique products in Rococo and Louis XV styles.
+The next style is Baroque, derived from the Portuguese word 'barocco'—meaning an irregularly developed pearl.
+These were highly ornate pieces designed to radiate splendor and play a significant role in luxury.
 Unique materials were selectively used to emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has on modern classical furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making.
+Today, we can observe how strongly the Baroque style influenced modern classical furniture, which is often designed with a great resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
 Renaissance furniture was quite heavy and massive.
-Brown stains, moldings, sturdy bases, and reliefs were commonly used.
-These were quite distinctive products, offering new possibilities such as the construction of cabinets and broadly speaking, chest-type furniture.
+Brown stains, cornices, sturdy bases, and bas-reliefs were commonly used.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
 Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.

-Lion paws, eagle heads—these are common motifs in Renaissance-style furniture.
+Lion’s paws, eagle heads—these are common motifs in Renaissance style.
 Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French artisans.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
-This is especially important when searching for an exclusive antique that suits your interior.
+It’s important to remember that furniture production was perceived differently in each country, so each style had its own unique character.
+This is especially crucial when searching for an exclusive antique that suits your interior.

-The key aspect of prestigious antique furniture is originality.
-This is ultimately crucial for buyers, as many forgeries circulate on the market.
-Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
-We have appraisers, art experts, historians, and specialists from around the world at your disposal.
+The most important aspect of prestigious antique furniture is originality.
+This is ultimately vital for buyers, as the market is flooded with many forgeries.
+Luxury Products provides documentation confirming the authenticity of each item, matching the description and photos.
+We also have experts in art appraisal, history, and specialists from around the world at your disposal.

 Attributes / Details